pscedu/psc-wpdocs/neocortex/software-stack.md

 Please note that this is a symlink and not the actual container file.
 If you want to check the file path or container version, you can use the `ll` command.

 **What software is compatible?**
-* The TensorFlow version certified as compatible with the modelzoo is TensorFlow version 2.2.
+* The TensorFlow version certified as compatible with the Model Zoo is TensorFlow version 2.2.
-* The PyTorch version certified as compatible with the modelzoo is version 1.11.
+* The PyTorch version certified as compatible with the Model Zoo is version 1.11.